sailokeshuppala/data_ingestion/README.md

 ### 1. **List Audio Files**

    This task interacts with Cloudflare R2 to list audio files available for processing.
-It retrieves the first batch of files (limited to `FILE_LIMIT`), which are then passed on for transcription.

 ### 2. **Transcribe Audio Files**